aliou/www/_drafts/postgres-tsranges-in-ecto.md

 ```

 ### Using in the schema
-Now that we have our custom type, we can use in our schema:
+Now that we have our custom Ecto type, we can use it in our schema:

 ```elixir
 schema "chores" do